ben-eb/bassline/readme.md

 ###Known issues

 * Some combinations of font size and line height will break the grid generated.
 The best way around this problem is to try a slightly different line height/font size combination!
-* Because the grid lines are generated with a gradient, they will only appear in *new* versions of WebKit (Safari/Chrome) and Gecko (Firefox) based browsers.
+* Bassline makes heavy use of HTML5 sliders which are *not* supported in Firefox, and gradients to generate the grid lines (not supported by IE or Opera).
+For this reason it is best to run Bassline in either Safari or Chrome.
+* The image generator may break the grid lines at times, although the CSS output paired with real images seems to work.
-* This tool has not been designed to work in IE!
-Use a WebKit (best) or Gecko based browser.
+* **This tool has not been designed to work in IE!**

 ###Contact